cscarv/cscarv.github.io/_pages/about.md

 You can read more about my research [here](https://cscarv.github.io/research/).

+I completed my PhD in Justin Solomon's [Geometric Data Processing Group](https://groups.csail.mit.edu/gdpgroup/) at MIT.
 I’m grateful to have been supported by:

 - A 2025-2026 MIT-Google Future Research Cohort Fellowship,
 - a 2024 Exponent Fellowship,